-The piano is very seductive.
-A simple, tentative push on a piano key is rewarded with a tuneful, bell-like sound.
-Beginners on most musical instruments spend long hours learning how to produce a pleasing sound.
-And that’s not all.
-An upright piano usually has 88 keys.
+Beginners on most musical instruments can spend long hours learning simply how to produce a pleasing sound.
+Beginner pianists, on the other hand, have only to push a piano key and they are rewarded with a tuneful, bell-like sound.
+In fact, an upright piano usually has 88 keys.
 Lucky pianists!
-So many beautiful sounds, so easily available ‘at the touch of a button’, literally!
+So many pitch-perfect, beautiful sounds, so easily available ‘at the touch of a button’, literally!

 But… the piano’s immense pitch range makes learning to play the piano and, particularly, learning to read piano music unusually challenging.